 Security Transfer is a T6 feature that allows you to copy permissions, groups, roles, features, and parameters from one user to one or more users quickly and efficiently.
 This feature provides two options: add the source user's permissions to the destination users' existing permissions, or fully replace the destination users' permissions with the source user's permissions.

-The transfer includes all security objects:
+The transfer includes all security like:

 Accessing the Security Transfer feature without selecting a user: